 - Unites States – AMEX, NASDAQ, and NYSE

-Admiral Markets’ demo accounts give would-be traders the opportunity to get used to the platform without risking real money.
+Admiral Markets’ demo accounts allow would-be traders to get used to the platform without risking real money.
 To open a demo account, you will need to register by filling up the form on their website.
 They will ask for your country of residence, full name, email address, password, and contact number.

 Once you’ve successfully opened a practice account, you will be given full access to their trading platform along with $10,000 in virtual funds.
 You will be trading in real-time with a 15-minute delay.
 You can contact their customer service if you come across any problem on their platform.
 You can either send them an email or message them on WhatsApp.
 You may also call their telephone number (+442035041540) if you have any queries.